soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1_Methoden-Workflows_en.md

 The **methods and workflows of semantic modeling** presented here, together with the **modeling strategy** explained in the tutorial, form the basis for putting the concepts and models developed so far into practice.

 In the following unit, **Protégé** is introduced as an editor for modeling ontologies.
 Using a concrete example, it is shown how a **machine-readable domain ontology** can be developed and formally described in Protégé on the basis of CIDOC CRM and made accessible for machine processing.

+> Next: We now move from modeling strategy to implementation.
+In the following unit, we use Protégé to explore CIDOC CRM and prepare the formal modeling of our domain ontology.

 ---